First Savings Financial Group (NASDAQ:FSFG) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of First Savings Financial Group (NASDAQ:FSFG – Free Report) in a report issued on Wednesday.
-The firm issued a hold rating on the bank’s stock.
+Research analysts at StockNews.com assumed coverage on shares of First Savings Financial Group (NASDAQ:FSFG – Get Free Report) in a research report issued to clients and investors on Thursday.
+The brokerage set a “hold” rating on the bank’s stock.

-Separately, Piper Sandler upped their price objective on First Savings Financial Group from $19.00 to $21.00 and gave the company an overweight rating in a report on Tuesday, February 6th.
+Separately, Piper Sandler lifted their price objective on shares of First Savings Financial Group from $19.00 to $21.00 and gave the company an “overweight” rating in a research note on Tuesday, February 6th.

-First Savings Financial Group (NASDAQ:FSFG – Get Free Report) last announced its quarterly earnings results on Tuesday, January 30th.
-The bank reported $0.59 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.55 by $0.04.
-The company had revenue of $16.90 million during the quarter, compared to analyst estimates of $19.70 million.
+First Savings Financial Group (NASDAQ:FSFG – Get Free Report) last announced its earnings results on Tuesday, January 30th.
+The bank reported $0.59 EPS for the quarter, beating the consensus estimate of $0.55 by $0.04.
+The business had revenue of $16.90 million for the quarter, compared to the consensus estimate of $19.70 million.
 First Savings Financial Group had a return on equity of 7.97% and a net margin of 5.59%.
-As a group, research analysts expect that First Savings Financial Group will post 1.5 EPS for the current year.
+Research analysts expect that First Savings Financial Group will post 1.39 earnings per share for the current year.

 About First Savings Financial Group